Visual Impairment

 - Having awareness training on the needs of individual learners

-Parents and carers should speak to their child’s school initially if they have any questions about their child’s hearing or sight.
+Children, young people, parents or carers should speak to the school initially if they have any questions about the learner’s sight.

 The Local Authority has Qualified Teachers of Children with Visual Impairment (QTVIs) and a Mobility / Habilitation Specialist service who are available to assess and support your child’s needs as required.
 See Specialist Provision.